 Don't Let Fear Rule You

-Fear is a killer, if we fear things too much we won't take action.
+Fear is a killer, and if we fear things too much we won't take action.
 If we fear the outcome of something, we may look the other way.
 The hardest thing to do is stand for what's right, ethical, and moral.
 There will be times when this is hard on us, but the consistency of right, ethical, and moral is what creates better character and a better society.

 If there is something that is feared, then finding a way to work through it or solve the issue is important.
 Being afraid is a way to show bravery, because if a person doesn't have fear then it isn't a brave thing to act on it.
 There can be a good example set for others, an example that doing the right thing is needed.
-But in The Golden Tower, there were times that the "leaders" of the mage world were willing to do the wrong thing because of their fears.
+But in The Golden Tower, there were times when the "leaders" of the mage world were willing to do the wrong thing because of their fears.
 It took regular mages of good ethics and morals to do the right thing and push through the hardships and make things better for everyone.

-Overall, The Golden Tower shows many examples of what good behavior and social awareness are and how to continue to improve them.
+Overall, The Golden Tower presents many examples of what good behavior and social awareness are and how to continue to improve them.
 When things are not going well, there are times in life that we need to reflect and even though we may not want to step up and improve something—we need to be willing to.
 This is what community and friendship are.

 There are many issues in our world today, willing to step up and be an example of a positive solution is a great benefit to many.
-The books has many examples of what could go wrong and how things are bad, but it shows time and again people coming up with solutions and being positive about it.
-In life, there are many hardship but out life is about how we can make the best of it, find a solution, and help others when we can.
+The book has many examples of what could go wrong and how things are bad, but it shows time and again people coming up with solutions and being positive about it.
+In life, there are many hardships, but life is about how we can make the best of it, find a solution, and help others when we can.

-The Magisterium series as a whole was an enjoyable series.
+The Magisterium series as a whole was an enjoyable one.
 I am glad that my daughter talked about them so much that I read them all.
 This is a series that will continue to show her that being a good person is what is important and that means supporting others and helping the world.

 Buy The Golden Tower